ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/try-the-services/try-graphql-services.md

 4. Select the APIs that you want to try from the **Explorer** menu.

-    !!!
-Info
-        This will automatically generate the payload in the editor.
+    >**Info:**   This will automatically generate the payload in the editor.
 You can edit the payload and add the required parameters (e.g., type your name under the name parameter).
 Click **Prettify** to format the code.

 5. Click **Run** to send the request.